My 10mm vs. Mountain Lion

 Looking back on that June day, I remember the mountain lion’s features so vividly.
 When I turned around and first saw him, he was close and low to the ground in his “stalking” or “sneaking” position.
 I’ll never forget the look in his eyes, which seemed more out of curiosity than aggression.
 I’m sure this big tom heard my little kitten crying and had to come investigate.
 I’m also sure that my little kitten Brookie sounded like a tasty snack!

-On the hike back from fishing I paid attention to my tracks and that of the mountain lion’s.
-He was stalking me for at least a half a mile.
-He was so quiet and stealthy that whole time that I probably would have never seen him if I didn’t turn around.
+On the hike back from fishing, I paid attention to my tracks and those of the mountain lion’s.
+He was stalking me for at least half a mile.
+He was so quiet and stealthy that whole time that I probably would have never seen him if I hadn’t turned around.

 From this June day, I learned that it is always important to glance behind you while hiking.
-A quick glance 360 degrees around you can give you more time to react to a predator that might be stalking you.
+A quick 360-degree glance can give you more time to react to a predator stalking you.
 I also learned not to take my cat into really wild places.
 She still goes fishing with me a lot, but I make an effort to keep her out of places where I know there are lots of bears and mountain lions.
 I know that because of her smell and meows she could act as an attractor to animals that I’m not looking to be stalked by.

 Be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in!